arkivanov/MVIKotlin/docs/time_travel.md

 ### Time travel client app for desktop

 This is a standalone time travel client for desktop.
-It can connect to any application running the [TimeTravelServer](https://github.com/arkivanov/MVIKotlin/blob/master/mvikotlin-timetravel/src/darwinCommonMain/kotlin/com/arkivanov/mvikotlin/timetravel/server/TimeTravelServer.kt).
+It can connect to any application running the `TimeTravelServer`.
 It can be an Android, or an iOS, or even macOS app.

 Check out examples of [iOS app](https://github.com/arkivanov/MVIKotlin/tree/master/sample/todo-app-ios) and [Android app](https://github.com/arkivanov/MVIKotlin/tree/master/sample/todo-app-android) running `TimeTravelServer`.